Niger: Multi-Hazard Approach to Early Warning Systems, with a Focus on Flood Risk Management

 Context and Objectives

-The Multi-Hazard Early Warning System with a Focus on Flood Risk Management project, launched in April 2015, and implemented by the WB, supported the Government of Niger’s action plan for information management and EWS.
+This project supported the Government of Niger’s action plan for information management and Early Warning Systems (EWS).
 The project objective was to improve management of risk knowledge and to develop operational procedures for early warning systems.

 - Define DRR National Platform members’ roles and responsibilities vis-à-vis risk analysis, monitoring, early warning, dissemination, response and feedback;